 Monitoring and Mitigation Technologies Tool

 WREN has created a free, online tool to catalog monitoring and mitigating technologies developed to assess and reduce potential wildlife impacts resulting from land-based and offshore wind energy development.

 Tethys hosts a catalog of environmental monitoring at offshore wind project sites around the world.
 Information is vetted by project developers, when possible, and will be updated on an annual basis.

 Organizations lists thousands of companies, universities, and government agencies from around the world that are involved in research around the environmental effects of wind and marine energy.
 Each page highlights all the documents in Tethys affiliated with an organization.

-This lists the contact information for all the researchers, regulators and developer who have registered an account on Tethys and have provided their consent to share their information.
-This page is only accessible for registered users.
+Tethys Community lists contact information for researchers, regulators, developers, and other stakeholders who have registered an account on Tethys and provided consent to share their information.
+Note, this page can only be accessed while logged in.

 If you have any questions, suggestions, or would like to contribute to Tethys, please reach out to firstname.lastname@example.org.
 And please consider subscribing to the Tethys Blast newsletter and registering for a Tethys account.